 A PDL requires a clear definition on the lifecycle whereby the minimal viable governance guidance is going to be implemented: initialization, operation and termination.
 At the same time, it is necessary to make a perimeter on the context per each phase of the lifecycle where the roles and application's policies and rules are easy to audit and provide efficacy on the accountability.

-Table 1: Inspired from TS 23635 Guidelines for governance (ISO TC 307)
+Table 1: Inspired from TS 23635 [i.6] Guidelines for governance (ISO TC 307)